fayaznaim/FolderMaker/README.md

 ### Fifth Tab, "Specialized Folder":
 Here are some predefined folder names.
 I will add more here as I come across some that might be useful.
+Currently it makes US States, Countries, Animals, Elements of the periodic table, and car manufacturers.
 Please feel free to make some suggesstions for more lists here.

 ### About Tab: Contains information like the one in this readme.